Phillip Island Neighbourhood Batteries

 Working with the Phillip Island community to design and build a sustainable community energy solution.

-Mondo, in collaboration with the Bass Coast Shire Council and TRPI plan to install the 205 kWh batteries at seven separate locations across the Island, with double batteries (410 kWh) at the remaining two locations.
+Mondo, in collaboration with the Bass Coast Shire Council and TRPI plan to install 205 kWh batteries at five separate locations across the Island, and two additional sites will have double batteries (410 kWh)

 Project Update